Gifts for Foodies at Every Budget

 What to Avoid

-Skip novelty gadgets that solve problems nobody has—avocado slicers, banana cutters, or single-purpose appliances gather dust.
+Skip novelty gadgets that solve problems nobody has, like avocado slicers, banana cutters, or single-purpose appliances that gather dust.
 Avoid gifting food items without checking dietary restrictions first.
 Generic gift baskets from big retailers often contain mediocre products that serious foodies recognize as overpriced filler.